On this page

 - contact with any surfaces that appear to be contaminated with faeces from poultry or other animals.

-Returning travellers should contact their doctor if they feel unwell and inform them of their travel history, including any exposure to birds or other sick animals.
+Returning travellers should comply with all of New Zealand’s biosecurity requirements.
+Contact your doctor if you feel unwell and inform them of your travel history, including any exposure to birds or other sick animals.

 HPAI in people may include these symptoms